Curved Page Divider

 Five factors that could disqualify you from becoming a foster parent.

-It is essential before embarking on the journey to become a foster parent can be overwhelming and rewarding but so worth the result when you are protecting children.
+It is essential to consider that embarking on the journey to become a foster parent can be both overwhelming and rewarding, yet so worth it when you are protecting children.
 At the same time, their parents get their feet under themselves again.

 However, in some cases, the journey may stop if some concern is listed below.
 Our responsibility is to ensure that the foster families we license and the children who go to your foster home are as safe and nurturing as possible.

-All prospective foster and adoptive parents will undergo state and federal background checks to protect our vulnerable children in foster care services to ensure no child abuse and neglect reports have been convicted or suspected of child abuse in their history.
+All prospective foster and adoptive parents will undergo state and federal background checks to protect our vulnerable children in foster care services, to ensure no child abuse and neglect reports have been filed against them, or they have been convicted of child abuse in their history.

 1: The applicant does not meet the required training, experience, or family income regulations.

 All foster parent training will be completed before the home study process.
 It is also known that reimbursement is part of fostering; however, reimbursement is what it is, meaning that you are being reimbursed for what you have already spent on the child.
-Reimbursement is why you must have a significant income suitable to care for you and others in your family and the foster child above and beyond the monthly reimbursement.
-Not having an adequate income could preclude you from becoming a licensed foster parent.
+Reimbursement is why you must have a significant income suitable to care for yourself and others in your family, as well as the foster child, above and beyond the monthly reimbursement.
+Lacking an adequate income may preclude you from becoming a licensed foster parent.

 2: The applicant or any family member is unsuitable for providing safe and appropriate care.